jacobcodes/gmail-receipt-download-bookkeeping/README.md

 # gmail-receipt-download-bookkeeping
 Autodownload receipts from Gmail, save them to Drive, and forward them to your bookkeeper, QuickBooks, or a receipt management tool.

+This is a basic script, but it includes instructions to customize it to download & forward receipts using more complex logic than the examples.

 # Gmail Receipt Saver (Google Apps Script)

 One Google Apps Script project that finds receipts/invoices in Gmail, saves